The 30 Best Gift Ideas for Sourdough Bakers

 Sourdough Gift Ideas Under $25

-Bread-Themed Stickers: “Happiness is the smell of freshly baked bread” and “At yeast we have enough bread” are the types of cute sayings you’ll find on these bread-themed stickers.
+Bread-Themed Stickers: “Sorry, I can’t – I have to feed my starter” and “Sourdough, because murder is wrong” are the types of cute sayings you’ll find on these bread-themed stickers.
 This pack is less than $10 and is the perfect stocking stuffer or filler for a sourdough-themed gift basket.

-The Bread Journal: If the sourdough baker you’re shopping for has a Type A personality, this is the perfect stocking stuffer.
+The Bread Journal: If the sourdough baker you’re shopping for has a Type A personality, this is a great stocking stuffer.
 They can notate all the details about each bake to better understand how little tweaks impact the final result.

 Nordic Ware Microwave Tortilla and Pancake Warmer: If your sourdough baker makes tortillas, pancakes, or waffles on the regular, this warmer is amazing!
 While not essential, it’s firmly in the “nice-to-have” category.

-Redmond’s Sea Salt: A super high-quality sea salt, perfect for use in sourdough baked goods or – my favorite – to top off a chocolate chip cookie.
-Plus, it’s the perfect size to be a great stocking stuffer.
+Redmond’s Sea Salt: Get 15% off with code TSG15.
+A super high-quality sea salt, perfect for use in sourdough baked goods or – my favorite – to top off a chocolate chip cookie.
+Plus, it’s the perfect size for stockings.

-Wild Clementine Reusable Bowl Covers: An eco-friendly way to cover up a bowl full of sourdough dough.
+Doe a Deer or Just One Designs Reusable Bowl Covers: An eco-friendly way to cover up a bowl full of sourdough dough.
 They are food-safe, machine washable, and even waterproof.
 Plus, you’re supporting a small business with each purchase.
+Both of these brands are small businesses that make incredible bowl covers – don’t make me choose because I can’t!
+Use code THATSOURDOUGHGAL for 15% off either brand!

 The Perfect Loaf by Maurizio Leo: One of my favorite sourdough books – it’s a recipe book, an instructional book, and everything in between.
 It includes all the little details, and the recipes I’ve made from it have been some of my best.
 A must-have for sourdough geeks.

-Dehydrated Sourdough Starter: Get 10% off with code THATSOURDOUGHGAL.
+Liquid Sourdough Starter: Get 15% off with code THATSOURDOUGHGAL.
 If you’re shopping for someone who says they want to get into sourdough for their New Year’s resolution, I had to throw this one in there.
-This popular sourdough starter named Eve will help them get off to a good start.
-Definitely one of the first things you need!
+This sourdough starter, named Suzette, arrives in liquid form, so you don’t have to take the time to rehydrate it.
+I’ve tested it and it’s fantastic!

 DOAP: Get 10% off with code TSG10.
 Quite possibly the most adorable stocking stuffer (and the most practical).
 Handmade in Nashville, TN, these hand scrubbers are a sourdough baker’s dream.
-They make it easy to scrub off that sticky dough after a good kneading session.
+They make it easy to scrub off that sticky dough after a good slap and fold session.

 Butter Crock: We sourdough lovers need room-temperature butter at all times – you never know when a warm slice of sourdough calls for it.
 These butter crocks are a great way to keep the butter fresh.
 Plus, they’re cute.

 Sourdough Farmhouse Wood Sign: Use code SOURDOUGH15 for 15% off.
-My mom handmakes these wooden signs – I have them all over my house, but obviously, this cute sourdough one is going on my wishlist.
+My mom handmakes these wooden signs.
+This cute sourdough one is going on my wishlist.

 Sourdough Gift Ideas $25-$50